Sustainability Grants provide the critical operational support for the charities that sustain our quality of life in Door County.

 - Individuals or groups that are not qualified public charities or units of government

 While we recognize the importance of all of these activities, our Board has made a strategic decision to focus the priorities of our Sustainability Grants elsewhere.

-We generally do not make grants to pay for activities that occur prior to the awarding of a Sustainability Grant.
+We generally do not make grants to pay for activities that have been contracted or that occur prior to the awarding of a Sustainability Grant.